 If you're looking for a cool spot to catch a Susquehanna River sunset, view the Capital City skyline, listen to live music, test your curling skills, and sip craft beer or spirits, Harrisburg Beach Club on City Island is calling your name.
 Hungry?
 The Harrisburg Beach Club Food Truck serves up menu items like Island Wings & Fries and Bourbon Smash Burgers.

 Located next to Water Golf, the outdoor waterfront venue can stay open most of the year thanks to pop-up igloos, a heated tent, and fire pits.
 The venue is family and pet-friendly.
 (Please keep your pup on a leash at all times.)

 All aboard!
 While City Island is small enough to walk around, hand-in-hand, you can kick back and see it all from the City Island Railroad.
 This a miniature version of a Civil War-era steam train takes visitors on a scenic tour around the island.
 Between the train station and the ballpark, you'll find a beautiful antique Carousel whose painted ponies and quintessential music will transport you back to your childhood.

 Café Huey offers a full menu of sandwiches, appetizers, and desserts, a perfect stop before or after riding The Pride.
 Most of all, Café Huey's location between the ballpark and the Pride's launch dock provides perfect panoramic riverfront dining views.

-Parking is free in the North Lot (the lot closest to the Stadium, between Market St. and the Walnut St. Bridge) after 11 AM daily, Monday-Friday for City Island patrons.
-On holidays and when the Senators are playing, it's $5 per car.
+Parking is free in the North Lot (the lot closest to the Stadium, between Market St. and the Walnut St. Bridge) on weekends and after 11 AM daily, Monday-Friday for City Island patrons. *For holidays, select special events, and when the Harrisburg Senators are playing, the cost is $5 per car.